Collaborative Research and External IRBs

 In cases where another engaged institution has already reviewed and determined the collaborative research to be exempt, Emory IRB will not “rely on” or accept the exempt determination of the other institution.
 The Emory study team must request an Emory exempt determination through the normal process.

 If Emory is the reviewing IRB (and use the Checklist to follow your progress):

 - Submit the main study for the Emory study team only and pass approval documents along to relying sites

-- Receive all necessary documents from the relying site (Local Context Worksheet, Division of Responsibilities Table, Institution Information Sheet, site-specific consent forms and HIPAA authorization forms)
+- Receive all necessary documents from the relying site (Local Context Worksheet, Institution Information Sheet, site-specific consent forms and HIPAA authorization forms)

 - Onboard the relying sites to the study via amendment in eIRB (see Guidance on this)

 - Send any site-specific approval letters and documents to the relying sites